fedelopez/ga-seifx01/day-01/day-01.md

 ### Your first week will look like this 5mins

 - Command line
-- Intro to programming in Javascript
+- Intro to programming in JavaScript
 - Source code version control with Git

 ## A typical day here at GA 10mins